This BLOG On FHA Charge Off Guidelines To Qualify For FHA Loans Was UPDATED And PUBLISHED On December 2nd, 2019

 Why is it that many borrowers consult with loan officers at various lending institutions and are told that they do not qualify for a FHA Loan because they have outstanding unpaid collection accounts?

 Here are some of the answers many borrowers with outstanding collection accounts get when they visit loan officers at banks and mortgage lenders:

-- Borrowers cannot qualify for a FHA Loan if with outstanding unpaid collection accounts
+- Borrowers cannot qualify for an FHA Loan if with outstanding unpaid collection accounts

 - Some banks have overlays where they require to have collection account paid in full and seasoned for two years

 All of the above answers from loan officers at banks and lending institutions are not FHA Guidelines BUT are their own FHA Lender Overlays.
 Home Buyers can qualify for FHA Loans with outstanding collections and charge offs per FHA Charge Off Guidelines To Qualify For FHA Loans.
-The Gustan Cho Team at USA Mortgage is a direct lender with no overlays on FHA Loans.
+Gustan Cho Associates is a direct lender with no overlays on FHA Loans.

 What Are FHA Lender Overlays?

 A mortgage lender does not need to approve borrowers for FHA Loans even though borrowers may meet all FHA Guidelines under HUD 4000.1 FHA Handbook.
 A lender may set higher lending requirements that is above and beyond of those of FHA Guidelines.